BC SPCA Kelowna asking for help through adoption, donation - Kelowna Capital News

 “One of the best ways you can help us out is by adopting some of the animals we currently have with us.
 It might be a good time to do that now if you happen to be at home self-isolating,” he said.

-Hogan said all adoptions at the branch are now at 50 per cent off.
+Hogan said all adoptions at the branch are now at 50 per cent off, starting on Mar.
+23 until Mar.
+27.

 He added that for safety reasons, those interested in adopting can do so by appointment.
 Hogan also said the branch will continue accepting emergency surrenders, but those must be arranged by appointment as well.